CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardsunlimited.md

 **Action:** The various activities that you and your opponent can perform during play are called actions.
 Typical actions include playing a card, tapping a card, revealing a card, etc.
 **Ally:** An ally is a resource that represents a personality (i.e., entity) that can be recruited to help the Free Peoples (e.g., Tom Bombadil, Treebeard, etc.).
-**Attack:** Combat consists of one or more attacks that must be resolved one at a time.
-An attack consists of one or more strikes.
+**Attack:** Combat consists of one or more _attacks_ that must be resolved one at a time.
+An attack consists of one or more _strikes_.
 **Attribute:** Each character’s abilities are defined by the following attributes: race, skills, direct influence, prowess, body, mind, marshalling points, special abilities.
 **Automatic-attack:** An attack that must be faced to enter and explore a site.
 **Body Check:** When a character is wounded, he must make a body check to determine if he is eliminated.
 When all of a creature’s strikes fail, a body check is made for each of its strikes to determine if the creature is eliminated.